Altar Municipality

-Altar is a municipality in Sonora in north-western Mexico.
+Altar is a municipality in the state of Sonora in north-western Mexico.
 The municipality had a 2010 census population of 9,049 inhabitants, the vast majority of whom lived in the municipal seat of Altar, which had a population of 7,927 inhabitants.
 There are no other localities with over 1,000 inhabitants.

+History

+The territory of the municipality was originally inhabited by the O'odham people.
+In 1755, the Spanish founded Presidio Santa Gertrudis del Altar in response to the 1751 Pima Rebellion.
+It was later renamed to Nuestra Señora de Guadalupe del Altar.